jr0cket/heroku-java-workshop-content/GLOSSARY.md

 # Dyno
 An abstract way of refering to the compute resources assigned to your app.
 Heroku is a lightweight container-based system, avoiding the need for you to manage and maintain servers.

-# Heroku
-A highly scalable, developer focused Platform as a service.
-See heroku.com

 # Procfile
 A simple text file that defines how to run each processes in your Heroku application